shivamd20/docs/guides/getting-started-nodejs-express.rst

 :orphan:

 .. meta::
-   :description: A guide to getting started with a Python(Flask) app on Hasura
+   :description: A guide to getting started with a nodejs-express app on Hasura
-   :keywords: hasura, guide, python, flask, getting started
+   :keywords: hasura, guide, nodejs, express, getting started
-   :content-tags: getting started, python, flask
+   :content-tags: getting started, nodejs, express

-.. title:: Deploy a Python (Flask) application on Hasura
+.. title:: Deploy a nodejs (Express) application on Hasura

 .. rst-class:: guide-title
-.. rubric:: Deploy a Python (Flask) app on Hasura
+.. rubric:: Deploy a nodejs (Express) app on Hasura

-.. role:: python(code)
-   :language: python

 Introduction
 ------------

-This tutorial will help you build and deploy a Python app using Flask and Hasura in minutes.
+This tutorial will help you build and deploy a nodejs app using Express and Hasura in minutes.

-Benefits of using Hasura to deploy your Flask app:
+Benefits of using Hasura to deploy your nodejs app:

 * Easy deployment with ``git push hasura master``
 * Pre-configured Postgres that can be easily used through Data/Auth APIs.